sakshathshetty1/challenge-3-sosc/README.md

 ---

-I wanted to integrate the app with supabase ,because i have created the app with base 44 so to inteagrate to supabase subscription is needed!!!
+I wanted to integrate the app with supabase ,because i have created the app with base 44 so to integrate to supabase subscription is needed!!!